-These red berry iced tea popsicles made with rose hips and fresh berries are a quick and refreshing way to beat the heat.
+These red berry iced tea popsicles made with fresh berries are a quick and refreshing way to beat the heat.

 Popsicles are pure summertime bliss; they’re cool and refreshing yet require little to no effort to make.
 Don’t get me wrong, I love a scoop of ice cream on a summer day just as much as anyone but let’s face it, popsicles are easier and lighter.

 The idea for these particular popsicles came while I was making another batch of rose hips iced tea to sip on and I wondered how that would taste as a popsicle.
 Herbal tea is pretty much a staple in my house since caffeine and I don’t get along much and rose hips tea is one of my favorites.

 How to make iced tea popsicles:

 Rose hips have a slightly tart and fruity taste (and a good bit of Vitamin C) which goes well with berries, so I decided to pair it with some nice ripe strawberries and raspberries and a hint of raw honey for sweetness.

 The tea is brewed with the berries to infuse it with flavor and give it a pretty red color, and then poured into popsicle molds along with a few sliced strawberries and raspberries for bursts of sweet/tart flavor throughout.

 It doesn’t get much easier than: brew, pour, freeze, so there’s really no reason not get a batch in the freezer right now.
 Frankly, it is way too hot not to.